 Sometimes Simple is Better

 You don’t have to create complicated sequences for your bot, sometimes simple is better.
 If you make it really big and complicated, your subscriber might find it difficult or lose the motivation to complete it.
-It is on Facebook messenger where people prefer shorter messages than longer messages that you would find in emails.
+It is on Facebook messenger where people prefer shorter messages to longer messages that you would find in emails.

 And if you are adding any media like a pic or GIF, make sure the file is not too large or it will have difficulty loading into the message.